How To Hire A Back-End Developer

 Back-End Developer Assessment

-The most common assessment framework for Backend Developers on HackerEarth includes
+To hire a Backend Developer, the most common assessment framework on HackerEarth includes

 A combination of technical evaluations, coding exercises, and behavioral assessments.
 Here are some common components of the assessment framework: